Find and identify asbestos for employers who own their premises

 Experienced employees may know where asbestos is located in the workplace.
 They may also be aware of the history of the building, including its age, construction and subsequent renovations or repairs.

-If you don’t consult with employees, including Health and Safety Representatives, when trying to identify asbestos, you risk missing important information and you may be breaking the law.
-It’s a good idea to keep a written record of discussions with employees to help with future asbestos identification.
+If you don't consult with employees, including health and safety representatives, when trying to identify asbestos, you risk missing important information and you may not comply with your duties to consult on matters related to health or safety.
+It's a good idea to keep a written record of discussions with employees to help with future asbestos identification and as supporting evidence of compliance.

 Identify whether any plant or equipment contains asbestos